 The existing wetland/woodlot area at the northern edge of the subject lands will be retained with a 30.0 m buffer, with minor exceptions for grading as noted in the EIS.
-The alignment of the proposed road running parallel to the natural feature will provide for vistas of the natural feature.
-Given the alignment of 'Street A' with Summerfield Drive, the natural heritage area will also provide a terminating view as one travels north along Summerfield Drive.
+The alignment of the proposed road running parallel to the natural feature will provide for vistas containing the natural feature.
+Given the alignment of 'Street A' with Summerfield Drive, the terminating view as one travels north along Summerfield Drive will be of a street townhouse block with the natural heritage area/woodlot in the background.